casbin/k8s-gatekeeper/README.md

 *Note: these methods are only for user to try K8s-gatekeeper, and it is not secure.
 If you want to use it in productive environment, please make sure you read Chapter 5.
 Advanced setting and make modifications accordingly when necessary before installation  *

-### 2.1 Install K8s-gatekeeper via helm

-*Will be worked out soon*

-### 2.2 Internal webhook
+### 2.1 Internal webhook
-#### 2.2.1 Step 1: Build image
+#### 2.1.1 Step 1: Build image
 Internal webhook means the webhook itself will be implmented as a service inside k8s.
 Creating a service as well as deployment requires a image of K8s-gatekeeper.
-You can choose to build your own image, or use the pre-built image we provide.
+You can should build your own image.

-##### 2.2.1.1 Using Prebuild image
-*Will be worked out soon*

-##### 2.2.1.2 Build K8s-gatekeeper image
 Run
 ```shell
 docker build --target webhook -t k8s-gatekeeper .